CBIIT/bento-docs/source/configuration/program-listing-page.md

 ### Configuring the Icons in the Program Listing Page.
 1. Open `$(src)/packages/bento-frontend/src/bento/programData.js`.
 2. Under `programListingIcon`:
-	* Set the field `src` to the URL of your Table Icon image file.
+	* Set the field `src` to the URL of the table icon image file.
-	* Set the fild `alt` to the ALT tag for your Table Icon.
+	* Set the fild `alt` to the ALT tag for the table icon.
 3. Under `externalLinkIcon`:
-	* Set the field `src` to the URL of your External Link Icon image file.
+	* Set the field `src` to the URL of the external link icon image file.
-	* Set the fild `alt` to the ALT tag for your External Link Icon.
+	* Set the field `alt` to the ALT tag for the external link icon.
 4. Example:

 ```javascript